annie-kayal/project-4/README.md

         }
 ```

 We also needed to specify the fitness field as being required as false.
-This is because the fitness field is not inputted into the custom user model upon registeration and would automatically raise the data as invalid.
+This is because the fitness field is not input into the custom user model upon registeration and would automatically raise the data as invalid.

 ## Views